Yasashari/C4-contest/tapioca4.md

 ## Recommended Mitigation Steps

-Use minimum output amount or slipage as a function arguments.
+Use minimum amount or slipage as a function arguments.